-A British Icon, the famed red grouse signals the start of the game season on The Glorious Twelfth - the twelfth day of August.
+A British icon, the famed red grouse signals the start of the game season on The Glorious Twelfth - the twelfth day of August.
 The grouse-shooting season extends to the tenth day of December.

 Red Yorkshire grouse are packed with complex flavours from feeding on heather tips and bilberries - the rich, dark meat is simply incomparable.
 We like to keep things simple and recommend serving roasted grouse (one generous portion per bird) with game chips, watercress and bread sauce.